citation-file-format/citation-file-format/schema-guide.md

     given-names: Jurriaan H.
   - family-names: Druskat
     given-names: Stephan
-  - name: "The Research Software project"
+  - name: "The Research Software team"
 ```

 This still represents the maximum knowledge you have about the authors.